lorenzo-rovigatti/be-lazy/bash.md

 ### `ls`

 `ls` is very powerful.
 Its output can be finely tuned by using the appropriate switches.
-Here are some of the switches (and switch combinations) I use the most:
+Here are some of the switches (and switch combinations) I find most useful:

 * `ls -lrth` show the entries in a long listing format (`-l`) with their size in human-readable form (`-h`) and sorted by reverse (`-r`) modification time (`-t`).
 * `ls -S` sort the entries by size (from large to small).
 Use `-r` to reverse the sorting